luispuertolas/Swift-Pro-Robot-Arm/README.md

-# Robot Vision with Swift Pro Robot arm
+Implements Robot Vision for the Swift Pro Robotic Arm

 The result is shown in the following video:

-#Coded by Luis Andrés Puértolas Bálint and Taqi Abrar
+Coded by Luis Andrés Puértolas Bálint and Taqi Abrar

 https://youtu.be/lMJj_oSfOx0